FarronF/limerick-council-meetings/meetings/2023/04/05-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 1st March 2023.md

 On the proposal of Councillor Collins, seconded by Councillor Scanlan, it was proposed to

-allocate €500 to drainage issues in Carrickerry.---
+allocate €500 to drainage issues in Carrickerry.
+---
 5

 ADJOURNED NOTICE OF MOTION